 No previous computer experience is needed in order to take the Accuplacer.
 A staff member at your testing location will greet you personally, help you get started, and be available should you have any questions as you take the tests.
 There is no time limit on the multiple choice tests, but the total testing time for most students who take the reading, writing and mathematics sections is 1-1/2 to 2 hours.

-Descriptions of the tests are provided to help you become familiar with the format of the CPTs.
+Descriptions of the tests are provided to help you become familiar with the format of the Accuplacer.
 Most students find it especially helpful to review math concepts before taking the tests.
 You will not be allowed to bring a calculator, however, Accuplacer does include a pop-up calculator for some math questions.
 Pencils and scratch paper will also be provided.

 ACCUPLACER offers a Free App with many of study questions to help familiarize a student with basic content on the exam.
 It can be found here: https://accuplacer.collegeboard.org/students

-Make sure that you are well rested, comfortably dressed and not hungry when you come for testing.
+On test day, make sure that you are well rested, comfortably dressed and not hungry when you come for testing.
 If you wear eyeglasses, don’t forget to bring them along.
 You will be asked to show one form of identification (photo preferred) when you come for testing.
 A computer will be reserved for you when you make your appointment for placement testing.
 If you need to change your appointment, please do so as early as possible.

 Remember you cannot “fail” the placement tests.
 Placement testing will benefit you by ensuring that you take courses that are appropriate for your current skill levels.